Enjoy a stroll along the Rivington Reservoirs on this waterside walk in Rivington Country Park, near Bolton.

 Further Information and Other Local Ideas

 To the north is the Brinscall Walk which follows a nice trail along The Goit Canal to White Coppice and Anglezarke Reservoir.
-Abbey Village Reservoir can also be accessed near the northern end of this route.
+The Withnell Nature Reserve and the Abbey Village Reservoir can also be accessed near the route.

 To the west of Bolton there's a nice circular trail to be found around High Rid Reservoir.
 The small lake is a good place for spotting wildfowl.